Johnny-Morgan/pickles/README.md

 - Step 3

-  - Create a Procfile and add the folowing code:
+  - Create a Procfile and add the following code:

       ```
           web: gunicorn <app name>.wsgi:application